It is an imaging test that uses small amounts of radiation to produce images of the organs, tissues, and bones of the body.

-Your doctor may order a chest x-ray for a variety of reasons, including to evaluate injuries resulting from an accident or to control the progression of a disease, such as cystic fibrosis.
+Your doctor may order a chest x-ray for various reasons, including to evaluate injuries resulting from an accident or to control the progression of a disease, such as cystic fibrosis.

-You may also need a chest x-ray if you go to the emergency room with chest pain or if you have been involved in an accident that included force in your chest area.
+You may also need a chest x-ray if you go to the emergency room with chest pain or have been involved in an accident that included force in your chest area.

-A chest x-ray is an easy, quick and effective test that has been useful for decades to help doctors see some of their most vital organs.
+A chest x-ray is an easy, quick, and practical test that has been useful for decades to help doctors see some of their most vital organs.

 Your doctor may order a chest x-ray if you suspect that your symptoms have a connection to problems in your chest.
 Suspicious symptoms may include: